CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks

 Our key insight is that prediction algorithms can improve the model's generalization ability to temporal changes by accurately capturing local causality.
 Consider a dynamic social network where \textit{Tom} and \textit{Jerry} frequently interact and share neighbors.
 Traditional methods can learn the strong association between temporal co-occurrence patterns and friendship formation, but may fail to capture the true underlying causes, as shown in Fig.1.
 To address this, we construct counterfactual samples: while maintaining the basic local structure, we perturb the temporal distribution of their interactions and compare it with the original samples to learn constraints, making the model more robust to new temporal changes.

-To bridge this gap, We introduce Counterfactual data augmentation Dynamic network Contrastive Learning(CoDCL), a novel framework that generates counterfactual links and learns from both factual and counterfactual temporal patterns.
+To bridge this gap, We introduce Counterfactual-inspired augmentation Dynamic network Contrastive Learning(CoDCL), a novel framework that generates counterfactual links and learns from both factual and counterfactual temporal patterns.
 Specifically, for each observed node pair, we identify the most similar pair sets in feature space through neighbor breadth search, create counterfactual links based on dynamic interaction metrics, and learn representations from observed and counterfactual temporal patterns through contrastive learning.
 This encourages the model to learn representations that capture essential link formation factors beyond superficial temporal associations.
-Our contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=-2pt,parsep=0pt,leftmargin=10pt] \item Our proposed algorithm CoDCL innovatively performs data augmentation in local dynamic networks based on counterfactual causality and enhances the temporal network representation from observed and counterfactual temporal patterns through contrastive learning.
+Our contributions are as follows: \begin{itemize} \item Our proposed algorithm CoDCL innovatively performs data augmentation in local dynamic networks based on counterfactual causality and enhances the temporal network representation from observed and counterfactual temporal patterns through contrastive learning.

 \item CoDCL overcomes the complex variations of temporal networks by combining dynamic treatment variables with efficient temporal nearest neighbor search, designing a novel counterfactual pair identification strategy to enhance model interpretability.